 It might not feel comfortable, but talking about sex, contraception and sexual health before getting physical can actually avoid awkward moments.

-Talk about what you enjoy and speak up about what you don’t.
+Talk about what you enjoy – Speak up about what you don’t.
 You should never feel pressured or expect someone to do something.
 Enjoy exploring one another’s likes and dislikes – you might learn something new.

-Whether you need the contraceptive pill, a new pack of ED treatment or an up-to-date STI check, we can help.
+Online Doctor can help you take control of your sexual health.
+Whether you need the contraceptive pill, the morning after pill, a new pack of ED treatment.
 We can’t play cupid, but our clinics and treatments can support you in feeling prepared, responsible and confident in your health.